A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: EVALUATING THE MASKING STRATEGY OF [C II ] INTENSITY MAPPING EXPERIMENTS

+where the angle brackets indicate that values are averaged over the log-normal distribution described by Equations~\ref{eq:lognormal_expectation} and~\ref{eq:lognormal}.

+The constant vs. evolving stellar-mass cut approaches are explicitly compared in Figure~\ref{fig:masking_strategy_2}, where we show the predicted CO(4-3) power at $k=0.1$ $h$/Mpc (after scale-projecting into the frame of [C\,{ II}] at $z\sim6.5$) for the two different masking strategies, and for the two different $L_{\rm{IR}}$--$L^{\prime}_{\rm{CO}}$ prescriptions considered in this work, namely CW13 and G14.
+One can see that there is a clear advantage in using the evolving mass cut strategy, yielding a CO contamination almost an order of magnitude lower than the constant mass cut (at equal masking fractions).
+We show this masking scheme for TIME voxels individually in Figure~\ref{fig:Masking}, where they are positioned according to their spatial ($x$-axis) and spectral channel ($y$-axis) indices.
+For the more extensive Case A masking, of which the depth decreases from $\sim 10^{9}M_{\odot}$ at $z\sim0.3$ to $\sim 10^{10}M_{\odot}$ at $z\sim2$, about 8\% of voxels need to be masked, as indicated by the yellow strips.

-In the right panel of Figure~\ref{fig:mean_ps_z6p5}, we demonstrate how masking can effectively bring down the level of CO contamination by showing the power of total CO emission only from \textit{unmasked} galaxies with stellar mass below a given threshold ($M_{*}<10^{10}\,M_{\odot}$ and $10^{9}\,M_{\odot}$).
-For completeness, the power spectra corresponding to lower levels of scatter are also shown by the dashed (0.3\,dex) and dash-dotted (0.1\,dex) curves.
-We note that although our model based on scatter characterization disfavors a total scatter larger than $\sim 0.5$\,dex, the uncertainty in the scaling relations of different J's among galaxy populations may also affect the predictions of CO power.
-As such uncertainty can be readily absorbed into the total scatter in our model, we ignore its effect on our discussion of foreground masking by examining a broader range of scatter than what typical characterizations suggest.
+In the right panel of Figure~\ref{fig:mean_ps_z6p5}, we show how this masking strategy can effectively bring down the CO contamination to levels that are sub-dominant to the clustering [C\,{ II}] power.
+The power of total CO emission is calculated only from unmasked galaxies with an evolving stellar-mass cut, which results in a $\sim$8\% loss of the total survey volume (Case A).
+We note that although our analysis disfavors a total scatter larger than $\sim 0.5$\,dex, the uncertainty in the scaling relations of different rotational $J$ transitions among galaxy populations may also affect the predictions of CO power.
+Such uncertainty can be readily absorbed into the total scatter in our model by examining a broader range of scatter.

-Therefore, provided that the catalog is complete between the integration limits (i.e. $M^{\rm min}_{*} < M_{*} < M^{\rm thres}_{*}$), it is possible to estimate the loss of survey volume at a given masking depth by simply counting the number of voxels contaminated by the CO lines emitted from galaxies to be masked.
-Table 6 in \citet{Laigle_2016} shows the 90\% completeness levels for the COSMOS/UltraVISTA (UltraDeep, or ``UD'') catalog under consideration here; the mass limits are $M^{90\%}_{*} \leq 10^{8.9}\,\rm M_{\odot}$ for all CO transitions of interest.
+The effect of voxel masking on the [C\,{ II}] power spectrum is to essentially remove a small fraction of voxels from the survey volume in a nearly random (i.e. uncorrelated) pattern.
+In Appendix~\ref{sec:A2}, we demonstrate using a simulated light cone that simply discarding the CO-contaminated voxels would only cause a change in the raw, measured [C\,{ II}] power spectrum of the order of the masked fraction ($\la 10\%$), which is already small compared to the expected measurement uncertainty and thus will not affect our predictions for the [CII]/CO power ratio.